Tessellation: In art

 Tessellated designs often appear on textiles, whether woven, stitched in, or printed.
 Tessellation patterns have been used to design interlocking motifs of patch shapes in quilts.

-Tessellations are also a main genre in origami (paper folding), where pleats are used to connect molecules, such as twist folds, together in a repeating fashion.
+Tessellations are also a main genre in origami, where pleats are used to connect molecules, such as twist folds, together in a repeating fashion.

 In manufacturing

 Tessellation is used in manufacturing industry to reduce the wastage of material (yield losses) such as sheet metal when cutting out shapes for objects such as car doors or drink cans.

 Tessellation is apparent in the mudcrack-like cracking of thin films – with a degree of self-organisation being observed using micro and nanotechnologies.

 In nature

 A honeycomb is a natural tessellated structure.

 The honeycomb is a well-known example of tessellation in nature with its hexagonal cells.

 In botany, the term "tessellate" describes a checkered pattern, for example on a flower petal, tree bark, or fruit.
 Flowers including the fritillary, and some species of Colchicum, are characteristically tessellate.

 Many patterns in nature are formed by cracks in sheets of materials.
 These patterns can be described by Gilbert tessellations, also known as random crack networks.
 The Gilbert tessellation is a mathematical model for the formation of mudcracks, needle-like crystals, and similar structures.
 The model, named after Edgar Gilbert, allows cracks to form starting from being randomly scattered over the plane; each crack propagates in two opposite directions along a line through the initiation point, its slope chosen at random, creating a tessellation of irregular convex polygons.
 Basaltic lava flows often display columnar jointing as a result of contraction forces causing cracks as the lava cools.
 The extensive crack networks that develop often produce hexagonal columns of lava.
 One example of such an array of columns is the Giant's Causeway in Northern Ireland.
 Tessellated pavement, a characteristic example of which is found at Eaglehawk Neck on the Tasman Peninsula of Tasmania, is a rare sedimentary rock formation where the rock has fractured into rectangular blocks.